Skip to main content

 Publications:

-A digital handbook from the project (in Swedish): How to pass the women test - Recommendations to the solar industry for better customer relations with women
+A digital handbook from the project (available in Swedish and English below): How to pass the women test - Recommendations to the solar industry for better customer relations with women

 Summary